 About the President

-The Rev. Dr. Matthew C. Harrison, the 13th man to serve as president of The Lutheran Church—Missouri Synod (LCMS) since its founding in 1847.
-He was elected in 2010 and was re-elected in 2013.
+The Rev. Dr. Matthew C. Harrison is the 13th man to serve as president of The Lutheran Church—Missouri Synod (LCMS) since its founding in 1847.
+He was elected in 2010 and re-elected in 2013.

-Previously, Harrison served as a pastor at St. Peter’s Lutheran Church in Westgate, Iowa (1991-1995), and Zion Lutheran Church in Fort Wayne, Ind.
+Harrison served as a pastor at St. Peter’s Lutheran Church in Westgate, Iowa (1991-95) and Zion Lutheran Church in Fort Wayne, Ind.
 (1995-2001).
-During his pastorate at Zion in Fort Wayne, his parish embarked on the St. Peter/Zion Project for Neighborhood Renewal, a now nationally recognized neighborhood revitalization effort.
+In Fort Wayne, his parish embarked on the St. Peter/Zion Project for Neighborhood Renewal, a now nationally recognized neighborhood revitalization effort.

 Harrison earned a Master of Divinity in 1989 and a Master of Sacred Theology in 1991, both from Concordia Theological Seminary, Fort Wayne.
 He has pursued additional graduate study at Concordia Seminary, St. Louis.
 In 2011, he received two honorary doctorates: a Doctor of Laws from Concordia University, Ann Arbor, Mich., and a Doctor of Divinity from Concordia Theological Seminary, Fort Wayne.